-Graham-London, the brand of British origin that –together with Arnold and Son, another resurrected British trademark resurrected by Swiss investors– belongs to the Swiss-owned The British Masters SA group, has recently revealed the new member of its Chronofighter collection.
+Graham-London, the brand of British origin that –together with Arnold and Son, another British trademark resurrected by Swiss investors– belongs to the Swiss-owned The British Masters SA group, has recently revealed the new member of its Chronofighter collection.

 Yet, I understand that in today’s world, when even the expensive timepieces are sometimes produced in hundreds of thousands of units, the young brands are desperate to construct and learn their own design language, even if sometimes it sounds like a barbaric gibberish.

-The design is so ‘bold’ that it actually ruins the otherwise beautiful timepiece making it look like a remote control unit for a toy car.
+The design is so ‘bold’ that it ruins the otherwise beautiful timepiece making it look like a remote control unit for a toy car.

-This is especially lamentable considering the fact that the Tourbillograph comes equipped with a new Calibre G1780 automatic movement with an eccentric tourbillon complication developed and manufactured by La Joux-Perret.
+This is especially lamentable because the Tourbillograph comes equipped with a new Calibre G1780 automatic movement with an eccentric tourbillon complication developed and manufactured by La Joux-Perret.
 Beating at a pace of 28,800 vph, the self-winding caliber features a double bridge construction with an 18-carat red gold ‘upper deck’.

 As far as I understand, Graham will try to sell the Tourbillograph Havana for some €100,000.
 It would have been a more than reasonable price for a tourbillon watch packed in a massive rose gold case if not that damned “trigger”.

 See also: Concord C1 Biretrograde

-Graham Chronofighter Trigger Tourbillograph automatic watch specification:
+Graham Chronofighter Trigger Tourbillograph specification

-Power reserve: No data
+Power reserve: 48 hours

-Case material: 18k rose gold
+Case: 18k rose gold

-Case dimensions: 46.00 mm
+Diameter: 46.00 mm